 What Does it Cost to Repair?

-This can become a pricey repair.
+This can turn into a pricey repair.
 When your air conditioner ices over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a new system.
-In fact, many people are forced to choose between installing a new system vs repairing the old model.
-If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive repair.
-Your technician will diagnose the situation and how to avoid the issue from happening again.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+Unfortunately, many people are forced to choose between installing a new system vs repairing the old model.
+If you act quickly and call a NATE-certified technician, you have better odds of getting a less expensive job.
+Your technician will diagnose the situation and how to avoid the issue from occurring in the future.
+If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.